mikey-t/db-migrations-dotnet/docs/ExampleSolutions.md

 - Start the example .NET WebApi project: `swig run`
 - Browse to the running service's swagger API (the root URL is configured to serve this)

+## Switching Between Swig EF Config Examples

+You can comment and uncomment the different `efConfig.init` in `swigfile.ts` to try out different options.
+When doing this, you'll need to keep a few things in mind:

+- Switching to or from the example where the DbContexts each use a different subdirectory will require you to:
+  - Update each migration C# file under `Migrations/MainDbContextMigrations` so that the relative path now points to the correct location
+  - If moving to config with subdirectories, create a `src/DbMigrations/Scripts/Main` and move scripts into it, or if going back to non-subdirectories, move scripts out of that `Main` directory back into the `Scripts` directory `Main` directory
+- If switching to the multiple DbContext example:
+  - Bootstrap the new C# DbContext class by running: `swig dbBootstrapDbContext TestDbContext PostgresSetup`
+  - Update `src/DbMigrations/TestDbContext.cs` so it uses a different database name:
+    ```
+    public class TestDbContext : PostgresMigrationsDbContext
+    {
+        public override PostgresSetup GetDbSetup()
+        {
+            return new PostgresSetup(new PostgresEnvKeys { DbNameKey = "DB_NAME_TEST" });
+        }
+    }
+    ```
+  - Bring the new TestDbContext in sync with the MainDbContext by running `swig dbAddMigration test Initial` and `swig dbAddMigration test AddPerson` and then adding the example sql from the sql files in the root to the newly generated script files in the DbMigrations project

 ## Other Things To Try

 ### Try listing swig tasks